It may be that you do not need to borrow any money to start up your scrap metal business. However, many new businesses need to raise money to cover:

 If your figures show that you're likely to need to borrow money, it's wise to check at an early stage in your planning that funds are available on terms that are acceptable to you.

-You may be able to get some help in the form of a grant, for example to cover the cost of training for a health and safety qualification.
+You may be able to get some help in the form of a grant, perhaps to cover the cost of training for a health and safety qualification.

 You can get information on grant aid and other types of funding available throughout the UK from the business finance and support finder tool on the Gov.uk website.